coreos/coreos-kubernetes/Documentation/deploy-master.md

 # Inspect the control plane

-Once the cluster is fully booted, use kubectl or Tectonic Console to inspect the assets started by the bootstrap process, .
+Once the cluster is fully booted, use kubectl or Tectonic Console to inspect the assets started by the bootstrap process.

-In the Console, click the Pods section and browse the `kube-system` namespace using the blue bar at the top of the screen.
-This will show you all of the pods that make up the Kubernetes control plane.
+In the Console, click the Pods section and select *Namespace: kube-system* from the pulldown menu at the top of the page.
+This will show you all the pods that make up the Kubernetes control plane.

 Or, use kubectl to list all pods in the namespace: